S3N4T0R-0X0/BEAR-C2/README.md

 This is why **BEAR C2** was developed to provide **adversary simulation** with full customization through the new listener, allowing seamless configuration of  `connection protocols, encryption, exfiltration,` and automated loading techniques.
 This ensures that simulations can accurately reflect real **APT intrusions** without the need to build custom scripts for every scenario.

+---

+The Listeners Table provides a centralized overview of all active and configured C2 listeners.
+It displays essential details such as listener name, address, network protocol, encryption method, exfiltration profile, and current status (Active or Stopped/Disconnected).
+From this interface, operators can start, stop, rename, or remove listeners with ease.
+It also offers quick access to encryption keys and authentication IDs for managing beacon communication.
+This table serves as the command hub for orchestrating and monitoring your C2 infrastructure.

 ## 📋 What's New in This Version

 This version features a full GUI that streamlines adversary simulation operations through centralized listener management, real-time session tracking, customizable communication profiles, integrated exfiltration workflows, and flexible operator controls for efficient engagement management.